oyanzhi/tp/docs/DeveloperGuide.md

 ### Reminders Feature

 #### Challenge
-* Reminders was the first feature that we deemed as important for MVP - as we decided that reminders will be stored as an `ArrayList<Reminder>` for each `Person`, we needed to expand the current model/ logic and storage to include this new field.
+* Reminders was the first feature that we deemed as important for MVP - as we decided that reminders will be stored as an `ArrayList<Reminder>` for each `Person`, we needed to expand the current model, logic and storage to include it.

 #### Implementation Details